Health insurance is often one of the first things you think about when moving to a new country. Costa Rica is no different.

 Waiting Period

 One of the major issues with CAJA is that the system is overwhelmed.
 This results in very long wait times.
-You need to be at your local hospital early morning and wait several hours until you can see a doctor.
+You need to be at your local hospital early in the morning and wait several hours until you can see a doctor.

 It can take at least half a day for a simple doctor’s visit.